Leaving Home, Going Home

 NOTE – This is about the experience of aging towards death.
 I am respectful of the fact that people die at all ages.
 I don’t pretend this has anything to say about the experience of people who die young, or that of their families.

 I’ve heard that the baby starts the birth process.
 In the womb, the baby wants to be born.
 The last few weeks are uncomfortable for the mother.
-They seem so for the baby, too…lots of kicking and moving around…both are ready for the big change, the mother at least, is also afraid.
+They seem so for the baby, too…lots of kicking and moving around…both are ready for the big change.
+The mother, at least, is also afraid.

 It’s that way all through life.
 The child reaches out, steps away from the parent little by little, running back but testing the separation more and more, and then finally leaving home.

 The parents are afraid.
-The child is too, but in adolescence less likely to admit it, partly because of pride and other external reasons, but mostly because the sense of adventure, the knowledge that all things are possible, is stronger than the fear.
+The child is too, though in adolescence less likely to admit it, partly because of pride and other external reasons, but mostly because the sense of adventure, the knowledge that all things are possible, is stronger than the fear.

 Life remains like that for a long time,…love, marriage, children, career…then something changes.
 Nothing seems quite that exciting or rewarding anymore.
 There is often a longing for things to be “like they used to be”, but you can’t go back.
 To one degree or another we try but eventually learn that truth.